/user/index/surname("Johnson",<userID:int>)

 The last element may be the ... token (see holes).

-Names are a syntactic construct used throughout FQL.
+Names are a syntax construct used throughout FQL.
 The are not a data element because they are usually not serialized and written to the database.
 They are used in many contexts including directories, options, and variables.

 name = ( letter | '_' ) { letter | digit | '_' | '-' | '.' }